KSDaemon/wampy.js/README.md

 * **topicURI**.
 Required.
 A string that identifies the topic.
 Must meet a WAMP Spec URI requirements.
 * **payload**.
 Publishing event data.
 Optional.
 May be any single value or array or hash-table object or null.
+Also it is possible to pass array and object-like data simultaneously.
+In this case pass a hash-table with next attributes:
+    * **argsList**: array payload (may be omitted)
+    * **argsDict**: object payload (may be omitted)
 * **callbacks**.
 Optional hash table of callbacks:
     * **onSuccess**: will be called when publishing would be confirmed
     * **onError**: will be called if publishing would be aborted with one hash-table parameter with following attributes: